Close

 Note: Applicant organizations must comply with local, state, and federal regulations.

 Questions?
-Contact grants@delcofoundation.org or schedule a meeting with the foundation’s Director of Nonprofit Services, Mischico Warren for more information.
+Contact grants@delcofoundation.org or schedule a meeting with the foundation’s Vice President of Nonprofit Services, Mischico Warren for more information.